-ShareGift does not accept applications for funding from charities.
-Instead, our policy is to include, as beneficiaries, many charities and causes which are of interest to share donors and other supporters of ShareGift (including companies, stockbrokers and others who offer the ShareGift option to shareholders and clients).
+Our policy is to include, as beneficiaries, many charities and causes which are of interest to share donors and other supporters of ShareGift (including companies, stockbrokers and others who offer the ShareGift option to shareholders and clients).
+ShareGift's list of beneficiaries represents a wide spectrum of charities - from major household names to small local initiatives.